Choosing Hardware, OS & Location for Ethereum staking

 Staking node can be placed at any location that meets the following criteria:

-• stable electrical network
+• Stable electrical network

-• reasonable thermal and dusty conditions for PC operation
+• Reasonable thermal and dusty conditions

 Technically, any computer can be accessed and controlled locally through a directly connected monitor and keyboard as well as remotely through the SSH.
 From this point of view, based on your options and preferences you can choose from following:

-1. Running own hardware from your Home / Office
+Home / Office

 Operating System

-Staking can be operated on numerous Operating systems supported by staking clients.
-Recommended Operating system for Stakers.space staking guides is Ubuntu, but you can use also other operating systems including Microsoft Windows.
+Recommended OS for Stakers.space staking guides is Ubuntu, but you can also use other systems such as Microsoft Windows.

 Get Ubuntu Server OS